contygm/react-redux-learn/README.md

   - components/views: code snippets that produce html
     - collection of js functions that ultimately produces html
     - can nest components
+- ReactDOM: diff library
+  - use when we want to render directly to DOM